izabalra8/INRF-IQmetric/README.md

 # INRF-IQ metric

-This repository contains the code for INRF-IQ quality metric
+This repository contains the Matlab code for INRF-IQ quality metric

 ## Overview